Synaptics: 19861998: Initial years

-19992010
+19992010: Initial public offering and growth

 In 1999, Francis Lee took over as CEO.
+A year later, in 2000, Synaptics started selling touch technology for digital media players.

-The company had an initial public offering in 2002.
+In 2002, Synaptics had an initial public offering.
 As adoption of the touchpad grew, Synaptics sought to integrate the technology with other products.
 In 2004, Apple debuted the iPod Mini and fourth-generation iPod, both featuring a scrolling click wheel that used Synaptics' capacitive touch technology.
 Synaptics also provided a similar but vertical click wheel for the Creative Zen Touch portable media player.

 In 2005, Synaptics sensors were featured in the Samsung B310, the first mobile phone to use capacitive-touch technology.
 In October 2006, Synaptics provided a live demonstration of the Onyx, a concept smartphone with a color touchscreen enabled by its ClearPad touch controller technology.
 The Onyx's touch sensor could tell the difference between a finger and a cheek, preventing accidental inputs during calls.
 The company's touch technology was used in LG's Prada phone in 2007, which was the world's first mobile phone with a capacitive touchscreen.

+In 2008, touch sensors developed by Synaptics were used in T-Mobile's G1 phone, one of the first Android phones.
+In the same year, Federico Faggin retired from the board of directors of Synaptics.

 In 2009, Synaptics announced the development of the Fuse concept smartphone.
 It had touch sensitivity on the back of the phone, the ability to interact with the phone by squeezing, animated icons, a user interface sensitive to the phone's orientation and tilt, and haptic gestures.